AMReX-Codes/ATPESC-codes/README.md

 To build the examples using the provided Makefile set the environment variables `AMREX_INSTALL_DIR` and `SUNDIALS_INSTALL_DIR` to the directories for the AMReX and Sundials installations respectively.
-For example, if ARMeX was installed in `~/apps/amrex` and and Sundials in `~/apps/sundials`, then the required environment variables can be created with
+For example, if AMReX was installed in `~/apps/amrex` and and Sundials in `~/apps/sundials`, then the required environment variables can be created with
 ```